kateolmstead/unity-sdk/README.md

         <tr>
             <td><code>milestoneId</code></td>
             <td>long</long>
-            <td>A unique 64-bit numeric identifier for this milestone occurrence</td>
+            <td>A unique 64-bit numeric identifier for this custom event occurrence</td>
         </tr>
         <tr>
             <td><code>milestoneName</code></td>
             <td>string</td>
             <td>
-                The name of the milestone which should be "CUSTOMn", where n is 1 through 5.
+                The name of the custom event which should be "CUSTOMn", where n is 1 through 5.
 The name is case-sensitive.
             </td>
         </tr>
     </tbody>
 </table>

-Example client-side calls for a player reaching a milestone, with generated IDs:
+Example client-side calls for players completing events, with generated IDs:

 ```csharp
 long GetRandomLong(){